General integrated rate law for complex self-assembly reactions reveals the mechanism of amyloid-beta co-aggregation: Method of asymptotic Lie symmmetries for solving protein aggregation kinetics

 \subsection{Regularizing local perturbation series using asymptotic symmetries}

 Globally valid perturbation symmetries can in principle be used to regularize a singular perturbation problem by transforming a known special solution, such as Eq.~\eqref{refsoln}, which is valid when $\varepsilon=0$, for arbitrary $\delta$, and for $p$ as a function of $\delta$ satisfying $p(\delta=0)=0$.
-Since $c_1$ does not enter into the $\mu\to 1$ asymptotic dynamics Eq.~\eqref{mu1s}, a global solution to Eqs.~\eqref{simpeqsnondim} for $\delta=0$ can be obtained simply by integrating the globally valid asymptotic perturbation symmetry Eq.~\eqref{asysimpex} from $(0,\delta)$ to $(\varepsilon,0)$: Replacing $\delta$ in Eq.~\eqref{refsoln} accordingly yields:
+Since $c_1$ does not enter into the $\mu\to 1$ asymptotic dynamics Eq.~\eqref{mu1s}, a global solution to Eqs.~\eqref{simpeqsnondim_SI} for $\delta=0$ can be obtained simply by transforming the special solution with the globally valid asymptotic perturbation symmetry generator Eq.~\eqref{asysimpex}.
+First, the generator is integrated to obtain the finite transformation from $(0,\delta)$ to $(\varepsilon,0)$: Then, this finite transformation is substituted into the special solution.
+Replacing $\delta$ in Eq.~\eqref{refsoln} accordingly yields:

 with $c_1$ defined as before.